brownt47/R-For-Data-Science-Solutions/Chapter 3.8.1 Solutions.md

 ![image](/images/Exercise3.8.1.1f.png)

-It would appear the default values for the amount of jitter were adequate.
+It would appear the default values for the amount of jitter were adequate without needing to adjust the amount of noise for jittering.

-Now we could combine all the above together...color, shapes, size, jitter:
+Now combine all the above together...color, shapes, size, jitter:

 ```r
 ggplot(data = mpg, mapping = aes(x = cty, y = hwy, color = class, shape = drv)) +